-We come forward by way of the center aisle, forming two lines to receive communion in front of the chancel steps.
+We come forward by way of the center aisle, forming two lines to receive communion at the altar rail.
 We return to our pews by way of the side aisles.

 Once we have all received the sacrament and returned to our seats, we celebrate the personal encounter with the risen Christ through blessing, prayer, and singing.